datacoves/docs/docs/reference/admin-menu/projects.md

         ![Repo SSH Key](./assets/projects_ssh_key.png)
         - **HTTPS** When HTTPS is selected, the following fields must be filled in `Git HTTPS url`, `Username` and `Password`
         ![Repo User Password Prompt](./assets/projects_https_data.png)
-    - **Release branch** defines the default branch for on your repository.
+    - **Release branch** defines the default branch in your repository.
 This is typically `main` or `master`
-- **CI/CD Provider** when provided, defines will display a link to your CI/CD jobs on the Observe tab of a Datacoves environment.
+- **CI/CD Provider** when provided, this will display a link to your CI/CD jobs on the Observe tab of a Datacoves environment.
 Once you choose your provider, you will be able to specify your `CI jobs home url`